Highlights From The Experts Theatre 2020

 Presenting a fantastic array of complimentary expert insight and advice from leading industry professionals, the Experts Theatre is simply a must-visit attraction at the Fair.

-We are thrilled to announce some of the fantastic speakers who will be taking centre stage during the Fair to present compelling and thought-provoking talks.
-Topics will cover interiors, gardens, art, ceramics, notable artists and collections, and much more.
+Below are some of the fantastic speakers who took centre stage during the Fair in 2019 to present compelling and thought-provoking talks.
+Topics covered interiors, gardens, art, ceramics, notable artists and collections, and much more.

 The Pleasures and Perils of Collecting Ceramics